|

 Princess Tiana's gumbo recipe

 We had our gumbo as part of a special Disney Princess Dinner and Movie Night.
+We were inspired by the animated movie, and wanted to make our own swamp gumbo.
 You can read all about our The Princess and the Frog party here.
 We had so much fun making the food from the film, and enjoying it together as we watched the movie.
+We were transported to Tiana’s palace in the Disneyland resort, or maybe to the New Orleans square.

 how to make the gumbo from The Princess and The Frog Movie

 But this gumbo isn’t just for movie night.
-We love it, and we can’t wait to make it again.
+We love this hearty stew, and we can’t wait to make it again and again.

 easy chicken sausage shrimp gumbo